What does the Bible say about New Year?

 34. Hebrews 8:12 “For I will be merciful toward their iniquities, and I will remember their sins no more.”

-Reflect on your relationship with Christ
+Reflect on your relationship with Christ in the past year

 Use this time of new beginnings to reflect on your walk with Christ.
 Have you been moving forward spiritually?
 Or have you been stagnating…or even backsliding a little?
 How can you move forward in a deeper walk and greater spiritual victories?